Adroiti/docs-for-code-review-tools/checkstyle/NewlineAtEndOfFile.md

-Pattern: File does not end with a newline
+Pattern: File does not end with newline

 Issue: -